SumiSastri/dev-blogs/docs/local-environment-setup/part3-computer-shells.md

 A shell is a very basic user interface for accessing an operating system's service.

 Two of the most popular shells, Bash and Zish both are mostly used on UNIX and Linux systems.
-In the UNIX world, and that includes macOS and Linux, many shell implementations have been popular in the past, like bash, the Korn shell, the C shell (seashell).
+In the UNIX world, and that includes macOS and Linux, many shell implementations have been popular in the past, like Bash, the Korn shell, the C shell (seashell).

 [Read Part 4 for the difference between shells and secure shells](https://sumisastri.github.io/dev-blogs/dev-environment/part4-secure-shells/)